stfc/QASC/README.md

 cmake --build build
 ```

-The project will build the included Antlr4 (`deps/antlr`) as a dependency.
+The project will pull and build Antlr4 as a dependency.

 By default the project will look for QuEST in the usual system/home directories.
 If it fails to find a valid QuEST installation it will pull and build v4.2.0 release